TezRomacH/python-package-template/README.md

 The `cookiecutter generator`  will ask you for some data, you might want to have at hand before generating the project.

-The input variables, with their default values (some auto generated) are:
+The input variables, with their default values (some auto-generated), are:

 - `project_name`: The name of the project.
 By default `python-project`.
 It might be a good idea to [check the availability of such name](http://ivantomic.com/projects/ospnc/) before creating the project.
 - `project_description`: Brief description of your project.
 By default, based on the `project_name`.